 Darcy J MacPherson is next in the line of record keepers that promote, share, and provide education on the myths and uses of many of the plants and spirits that share our place in the environment.
 She is an avid horticulturist and nature consultant passionate about plants and what they can do for us spiritually, emotionally, and physically.

 She loves to explore the history and myths of gardens and plants: why they are important to people, what activities make them special, and how the smallest place can be the most sacred of places.
-Continual studies in horticulture, myths, and horticultural history have led to Darcy’s philosophy that “gardens weave through the fabrics of our lives, constantly teaching us about them and ourselves”.
+Continually studying horticulture practices, myths, and history have led to Darcy’s philosophy that “gardens weave through the fabrics of our lives, constantly teaching us about them and ourselves”.
 As gardens evolve and change, so do their caretakers.

 With a strong tie to the land and nature through her farming experience and Scottish roots, Darcy expands on the centuries of myths that have surrounded plants.
 She is a fan of the green world and its natural use.
-A lifelong interest in ancient history contributes to the interest in exploring the history and myths of gardens, plants and sacred spaces.
+A lifelong interest in ancient history contributes to the interest in exploring the history and myths of gardens, plants, and sacred spaces.